Shaga-Matula/Shotokan-Karate/README.md

 <img src="static/images/readme/notnorm.png" width="600" height="100" alt="un Normalised">

 ### Over view of Shotkan Database

+* Role: A character field with a maximum length of 15, representing the role of the student.
+* First Name: A character field with a maximum length of 50, representing the first name of the student.
+* Last Name: A character field with a maximum length of 50, representing the last name of the student.
+* Address Line One: A character field with a maximum length of 50, representing the first line of the student's address.
+* Address Line Two: A character field with a maximum length of 50, representing the second line of the student's address.
+This field is optional and can be left blank.
+* Date of Birth: A date field representing the date of birth of the student.
+This field is optional and can be left blank.
+* Student Contact Number: A phone number field representing the contact number of the student.
+This field is optional and can be left blank.
+* Last Update: A date and time field representing the last time the student profile was updated.
+* Post Code: A character field with a maximum length of 10, representing the post code of the student's address.
+* Email Address: An email field representing the email address of the student.
+* Kyu To Achieve: A foreign key field representing the student's grade.
+* Sensei: A foreign key field representing the student's sensei.
+This field is optional and can be left blank.

 *   The "Students_Table" is a database table that stores information about students.
     It has several columns that represent different attributes of a student, such as their ID, first name, last name, date of birth, email, address, postal code, role, last updated timestamp, student grade, and sensei.